Blancomann/Blancomann/README.md

 <br />
 <br />

-Hi, I'm Agustín Blanco Belmont, a Full Stack Developer from Argentina, graduated from SoyHenry's bootcamp an currently in continuous learning.
+Hi, I'm Agustín Blanco Belmont, a Full Stack Developer from Argentina, graduated from SoyHenry's bootcamp and, currently in continuous learning.